What`s The Healthiest Coffee You Can Drink?

 - What is it: Concentrated, intense coffee, served in a small cup and is also the basis for popular coffee drinks such as caffe latte and cappuccino.
 Made by pressing 92-95 degrees hot water at high pressure through a small, tightly packed portion of coffee.

-- Tip: The lead time for an espresso should be approx. 25 seconds.
+- Tip: The lead time for espresso should be approx. 25 seconds.

 - Health value: When it comes to the content of cafestol and kahweol, espresso places itself in the middle field.
 The content of the potentially harmful substances is lower than in, for example, stamp coffee, but higher than in filter coffee.
-The espresso gives you all the coffee’s antioxidants and is rich in the substance N-methylpyridinium, which among other things.
-It reduces stomach acid production and therefore espresso may actually be more gentle on the stomach than other types of coffee.
+The espresso gives you all the coffee’s antioxidants and is rich in the substance N-methyl pyridinium, among other things.
+It reduces stomach acid production, and therefore espresso may actually be more gentle on the stomach than other types of coffee.

 # 3 Coffee Capsules & Pods

 - What is it: A big hit in recent years.
-The coffee in the small capsules is available in countless flavors, and the machine makes a cup of coffee in an instant.
+The coffee in the small capsules is available in countless flavours, and the machine makes a cup of coffee in an instant.

-- Health value: The health effect is not known with certainty, but a 10 times higher content of coffee fat than in filter coffee does not speak to the capsule’s advantage.
+- Health value: The health effect is not known with certainty, but 10 times higher coffee fat content than in filter coffee does not speak to the capsule’s advantage.
 However, many cups need to be taken daily before there is a risk of cholesterol levels.
-A study last year showed a high prevalence of bacteria and fungi in capsule machines, so that lack of hygiene can drag down the health account.
+Last year, a study showed a high prevalence of bacteria and fungi in capsule machines, so that lack of hygiene can drag down the health account.

 # 2 Instant coffee

-Rumors that the type here should be carcinogenic are also just that; rumors.
-A new study, according to the coffee scientist, disproves the theory that the freeze-dried coffee should cause cancer, so you can safely mix a cup.
+According to the coffee scientist, a new study disproves the theory that freeze-dried coffee should cause cancer, so you can safely mix a cup.

-- What is it: Today every 5 cups of coffee in Denmark are made from instant coffee.
-The powder consists of 100 per cent. coffee.
-The beans are roasted, ground and dissolved in high temperature water.
+- What is it: Today, every 5 cups of coffee are made from instant coffee.
+The powder consists of 100 per cent.
+Coffee.
+The beans are roasted, ground and dissolved in high-temperature water.
 It provides a viscous coffee concentrate, which is then either freeze-dried or spray-dried to the finished powder.

 - Tip: Use the powder within 4-6 weeks after opening, where it tastes best.